 The Marinade

-The secret to the incredible flavour of Char Siu is in the marinade which doubles as a basting liquid and even plays a thrid roll as a sauce later (once it has been boiled).
+The secret to the incredible flavour of Char Siu is in the marinade, which doubles as a basting liquid and even plays a third roll as a sauce later (once it has been boiled).
 Making the marinade is as easy as putting ingredients in a bowl and stirring them.

 One of the main ingredients in Char Siu is typically Hoisin sauce.
-I have yet to find a good quality gluten-free version of this so I left it out of the recipe.
-If you are unfamiliar with Hoisin Sauce it is a sweet fermented soybean sauce with a base of flavours similar to Chinese 5 Spice.
-To make up for the lack of Hoisin I added miso paste (also made of fermented soybeans and also replacing the red bean curd which I didn’t have), extra soy sauce (made of fermented soybeans too), extra honey, and extra Chinese 5 Spice.
-The combination of all of these ingredients worked really well to replace the Hoisin Sauce to the point where I didn’t even notice it was missing.
+I have yet to find a good-quality gluten-free version of this, so I left it out of the recipe.
+If you are unfamiliar with Hoisin Sauce, it is a sweet fermented soybean sauce with a base of flavours similar to Chinese 5 Spice.
+To make up for the lack of Hoisin, I added miso paste (also made of fermented soybeans and also replacing the red bean curd, which I didn't have), extra soy sauce (made of fermented soybeans too), extra honey, and extra Chinese 5 Spice.
+The combination of all of these ingredients worked well to replace the Hoisin Sauce to the point where I didn't even notice it was missing.

-I also didn’t have any rice wine so I used brandy instead.
-If you have white wine or sherry, those will work too.
+I also didn't have rice wine, so I used brandy instead.
+White wine or sherry will also work.

 Ingredients

-• 2 tbsp Brandy, Rice Wine, White Wine, or Sherry
+- 2 tablespoon Brandy, Rice Wine, White Wine, or Sherry

 Instructions

-• While the pork is roasting, bring the reserved marinade to a boil along with 2 tbsp honey and cook for 5 minutes.
+- While the pork is roasting, bring the reserved marinade to a boil along with 2 tablespoon honey and cook for 5 minutes.

 Serving The Char Siu